Skip to content

 Answer: Capsaicin, a chemical compound that binds to TRPV1 pain receptors in the mouth.

-Why it stumps people: Spiciness is not a taste.
+The category error: Spiciness isn’t a taste at all.
 It’s pain.
 Your tongue has no “spicy” taste buds.
-Capsaicin triggers the same receptors that detect burning heat, which is why hot food literally feels hot.
-The Scoville scale measures capsaicin concentration: a jalapeño scores 2,500 to 8,000 SHU, while a Carolina Reaper exceeds 2.2 million.
+Capsaicin fires the same receptors that flag burning heat, so hot food literally feels hot.
+The Scoville scale measures capsaicin concentration.
+A jalapeño scores 2,500 to 8,000 SHU, while a Carolina Reaper clears 2.2 million.

 24. What is the Maillard reaction?
 (Hard)